 Withdrawing from a course

-If you decide you no longer want to take a course that you’re enrolled in, you must formally withdraw from it.
+If you no longer want to take a course that you’re enrolled in, you must formally withdraw from it.
 Withdrawing from a course can affect whether you meet all your program requirements.
 It can also affect your access to services such as financial aid, housing, CO-OP and scholarships.
 Consider the consequences of withdrawing from a course carefully.

 Please note that the term “course” also includes academic activities such as a major research paper or a thesis.